 Every now and then you see envelope mailers that have holes or tears with the dice having fallen out during transit.
 Apparently this can happen if envelopes get caught in automatic mail sorting machines.
 There is probably no good way to completely avoid this ever happening, but it helps if you put your dice in small zip-lock bags and tape them to something larger in the envelope, such as a piece of paper or cardboard.

-Best practice in dice trading is to use a shipping option with tracking.
+Best practice in dice trading is to use a shipping option with tracking, in the US this is usually the USPS First Class option with tracking.
+(Do not send dice as a standard letter!)
 For higher value trades or sales, insurance is also recommended.
 Be aware of what that will cost you, especially if you’re trading internationally.
-A padded envelope with tracking to other countries can easily cost you $10 or more.
+A padded envelope with tracking to other countries can easily cost you $15 or more.
 If you’re not comfortable paying this much for shipping, indicate this in your trade post or limit your trade to domestic or a certain region only.

 International Trades and Sales

 International shipping, in most cases, requires that you complete a customs form (usually attached to the shipping label, so-called CN22).
 Speak to your trading partner or buyer about potential customs restrictions or import tax and customs fees.
-Some countries have import tax thresholds (particularly in Europe), where the recipient will have to pay taxes and/or fees on imported goods above a certain price.
+Particularly in EU countries, the recipient will have to pay taxes and/or fees on imported goods from outside of the EU, based on the declared value of the items.
 It helps to be aware of this and agree with your trading partner on how best to handle it.
+The general expectation is that the recipient of the dice pays these extra charges out of their own pocket.

 If you wanna be nice, include freebies (i.e. extra dice that weren’t part of the sale or trade agreement).
 It doesn’t have to be valuable or out-of-print dice.
 Maybe you have those few odd dice from a dice lot you didn’t want, or maybe you got a free set of dice from a retailer that you already had in your collection.
 You will always put a smile on someone’s face if you send them free dice, no matter their monetary value.